bragehs/INF367A-DeforestationDrivers/README.md

 ### preprocessing.py
 Contains several utils functions used in the baseline, but some have been altered to fit the STC pipeline.

+## Segment Anything 2 (SAM2)

+Segment Anything 2 (SAM2) is a promptable foundation model for image segmentation.
+This approach uses predictions from the PseudoSeg model as prompts for SAM2 to potentially refine segmentation masks.

+### sam2.ipynb

+Contains the pipeline for the SAM2 refinement process.
+It first clones the SAM2 repository.
+Then, it loads the evaluation images and the corresponding PseudoSeg prediction masks.
+These masks are used as prompts to guide SAM2 in generating potentially improved segmentations for the evaluation set.

 ## NOTE